clojure/core.async/README.md

 # Andare

-A fork of [core.async](https://github.com/clojure/core.async) ported for use with bootstrapped ClojureScript.
+A fork of [core.async](https://github.com/clojure/core.async) ported for use with self-hosted ClojureScript.

 ## Releases and Dependency Information